Frequently asked questions

 Speech recognition is a powerful tool to make technology more accessible in our daily lives, especially for people with disabilities.
 However, it is not fully accessible for many people with speech disabilities.

-Speech recognition is powered by machine learning, and without diverse, representative data, ML models cannot learn how to understand a diversity of speech.
+Speech recognition is powered by machine learning, and without diverse, representative data, machine learning models cannot learn how to understand a diversity of speech.
 This project aims to change that by creating the dataset needed to more effectively train these machine learning models.

-Instead of separate and duplicative initiatives by different companies and research teams, the groups will collaborate on this project to gather a set of high-quality, representative speech samples that will help accelerate the technologies that support these communities of people with diverse speech patterns.
+Instead of separate and duplicative initiatives by different companies and research teams, the groups are collaborating on this project to gather a set of high-quality, representative speech samples that are accelerating the technologies that support these communities of people with diverse speech patterns.

-Millions of people will benefit from diverse and inclusive speech recognition.
+Millions of people are benefitting from diverse and inclusive speech recognition.
 This may include but isn’t limited to people with Amyotrophic Lateral Sclerosis, Parkinson's disease, cerebral palsy, Down syndrome and a wide range of medical and non-medical conditions that affect speech.

 Why are so many companies supporting the Speech Accessibility Project?